 A: Many people are taking dietary supplements to support a healthy heart and lower cholesterol.
-Scientists have been confirming this too.
-Some nutrition studies in Japan, Argentina, Mexico and India found taking Spirulina had the same cholesterol lowering benefits and an improvement in heart artery function for lower blood pressure.
-Published scientific studies in Japan and India showed that a regular in take of several grams of Spirulina can lower cholesterol.
-These studies suggest that Spirulina can reduce serum LDL (Low Density Lipoproteins – the bad cholesterol) and raise HDL (High Density Lipoproteins – the good cholesterol) Human studies in Germany and India found a weight reduction effect along with cholesterol reduction.
-All these studies indicate Spirulina is a useful supplement for cardiovascular health and for lowering cholesterol
+Scientists have confirmed this too.
+Some nutrition studies in Japan, Argentina, Mexico, and India found taking Spirulina had the same cholesterol-lowering benefits and an improvement in heart artery function for lower blood pressure.
+Published scientific studies in Japan and India showed that a regular in the taking of several grams of Spirulina can lower cholesterol.
+These studies suggest that Spirulina can cut serum LDL (Low-Density Lipoproteins – the bad cholesterol) and raise HDL (High-Density Lipoproteins – the good cholesterol) Human studies in Germany and India found a weight reduction effect along with cholesterol reduction.
+All these studies show Spirulina is a useful supplement for cardiovascular health and for lowering cholesterol

-A: When people take Spirulina they often notice immediate change in regularity and elimination.
+A: When people take Spirulina they often notice an immediate change in regularity and elimination.
 Research confirms it does promote digestion and bowel function.
 Spirulina suppresses bad bacteria like E.coli and Candida yeast and stimulates beneficial flora like lactobacillus and bifidobacteria.
-Healthy flora is the foundation of good health and it increases absorption of nutrients from the foods we eat, and helps protect against infection.
-Spirulina is a great food for malnourished people precisely because it helps rebuild healthy intestinal flora, which are essential for the utilization of more complex foods.
-It is also beneficial for AIDS patients because in AIDS patients, nutrient malabsorption associated with opportunistic infections can initiate full blown AIDS.
+Healthy flora is the foundation of good health, and it increases absorption of nutrients from the foods we eat and helps protect against infection.
+Spirulina is great food for malnourished people precisely because it helps rebuild healthy intestinal flora, which is essential for the utilization of more complex foods.
+It is also beneficial for AIDS patients because, in AIDS patients, nutrient malabsorption associated with opportunistic infections can start full-blown AIDS.

-In 1994, a Russian Patent was awarded for Spirulina as a medical food to reduce allergic reactions from radiation sickness.
-270 Children of Chernobyl consuming 5 grams a day for 45 days there was lowered radionuclides by 50%, and normalized allergic sensitivities.
+In 1994, a Russian Patent was awarded for Spirulina as a medical food to cut allergic reactions from radiation sickness.
+270 Children of Chernobyl consuming 5 grams a day for 45 days there were lowered radionuclides by 50%, and normalized allergic sensitivities.

-Today we are exposed to a number of toxic chemicals in our air, water, food and drugs, Our body needs to continually eliminate these accumulated toxins.
-Spirulina has a unique combination of phytonutrients – including chlorophyll, phycocyanin and polysaccharides, that can help cleanse our bodies.
+Today we are exposed to some toxic chemicals in our air, water, food, and drugs, Our body needs to continually end these accumulated toxins.
+Spirulina has a unique combination of phytonutrients – including chlorophyll, phycocyanin, and polysaccharides, that can help cleanse our bodies.

 A: Free radical molecules damage our body’s cells.
 These are caused by Pollution, stress and poor diet injury give rise to free.
-Antioxidant nutrientsight these dangerous oxidizing free radicals.
+Antioxidant nutrients fight these dangerous oxidizing free radicals.
 They also stimulate our immune system to guard against cancer and other diseases and even slow the aging process.
-Major antioxidant vitamins are beta carotene (provitamin A) C, and E. Antioxidant minerals selenium, manganese, zinc, copper, iron and chromium form our body’s antioxidant enzymes.
-Spirulina contains all these nutrients, and exceptionally high levels of beta carotene and iron, and zinc in Spirulina.
-It also contains SOD (Super Oxide Dismutase) – an enzyme which acts as primary antioxidant defence in our body.
+Major antioxidant vitamins are beta-carotene (vitamin A) C, and E. Antioxidant minerals selenium, manganese, zinc, copper, iron, and chromium from our body’s antioxidant enzymes.
+Spirulina has all these nutrients, and exceptionally high levels of beta-carotene and iron, and zinc in Spirulina.
+It also has SOD (Super Oxide Dismutase) – an enzyme which acts as a primary antioxidant defense in our body.

 Research shows Spirulina helps protect Vitamin C from potency loss.
-In the past 20 years, many studies have shown natural beta carotene from fruits and vegetables reduces the risk of many cancers.
-Spirulina’s beta carotene effect has been widely studied in India on thousands of people.
-Just one gram a day for a year given to 5000 pre school children, significantly reduced the incidence of eye disease.
+In the past 20 years, many studies have shown natural beta-carotene from fruits and vegetables reduces the risk of many cancers.
+Spirulina’s beta-carotene effect has been widely studied in India on thousands of people.
+Just one gram a day for a year given to 5000 pre-school children, much reduced the incidence of eye disease.
 One gram a day caused total regression of mouth cancer lesions in 44% of male tobacco chewers.
-A Harvard study showed that a Spirulina extract used topically, reversed oral cancer tumours in hamsters.
+A Harvard study showed that a Spirulina extract used topically, reversed oral cancer tumors in hamsters.